mgriley/diva/docs/users_guide.rst

 Diva attempts to convert the return value of your functions to HTML.
 The following conversions are supported:

 * string: the string is assumed to be HTML.
+* Dashboard: a diva.Dashboard object, see the Dashboard section below
 * matplotlib.figure.Figure (using the mpld3 library)
 * pandas.DataFrame & pandas.Series
 * bokeh.plotting.figure.Figure